 Most people prefer the traditional red globe varieties, although there are white, orange or yellow globes and red varieties that produce long, cylindrical, tapered roots.

-The most popular variety is Boltardy, but the following are all good to grow: Albinia Vereduna, Babieto di Chioggia, Bikores, Bonel, Burpees Golden, Cheltenham Green Top, Cylindra, Detroit 2 Crimson Globe, Pablo, Red Ace, Wodan.
+The most popular variety is Boltardy, but the following are all good to grow: Albinia Vereduna, Babieto di Chioggia, Bikores, Bonel, Burpees Golden, Cheltenham Green Top, Cylindra, Detroit 2 Crimson Globe, Pablo, Red Ace and Wodan.

 Wait until late March or April to sow your first beetroot as they dislike cold soil.
 For earlier sowing you could pre-warm the soil first with plastic sheeting or cloches.
 Then sow at fortnightly intervals until July for a succession of roots.
 Those sown from June onwards can be used for storing during winter.